SeriousOldMan/Simulator-Controller/README.md

 ### Documentation

-A very [extensive documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki) will guide you through the setup and configuration process and will help you to understand the inner concepts and all the functions & features of Simulator Controller.
+A very [extensive documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki) will guide you through the configuration process and will help you to understand the inner concepts and all the functions & features of Simulator Controller.
 For developers, who want to create their own plugins, a complete [devlopers guide & reference](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Development-Overview-&-Concepts) is available as well.

 The markdown files, the so to say source code of this Wiki can be found in the [Docs](https://github.com/SeriousOldMan/Simulator-Controller/tree/main/Docs) folder.